 As a manager/company:

-· Have you put in place conditions where your staff will want to stay?
+- Have you put conditions where your staff will want to stay?

 As an employee or candidate:

-· Did my company look after me during COVID?
+- Did my company look after me during COVID?
 If NOT, then move.
-Consider when you are looking for a new role, asking how the company looked after their staff through COVID.
+Consider when you are looking for a new role, asking how the company looked after their staff through COVID-19.
 Ask to speak to some of the staff and or have a coffee with them to understand the culture and what the company is like. (it’s okay to ask for this)

-· If you do decide to move, here are some reminder hints on Zoom interviews.
-Albeit you may finally get to do some interviews in person!
-If you need help, reach out as we do have an interview training program that we can assist you with.
+- If you decide to move, here are some reminder hints on Zoom interviews.
+Albeit, you may finally get to do some interviews in person!
+If you need help, reach out, as we do have an interview training program that we can assist you with.

 ZOOM etiquette – some friendly reminders

-· No washing hanging in the background.
-I saw this at least 3 times last week.
+- No washing hanging in the background.
+I saw this at least three times last week.
 Use a plain or blurred background if your house is untidy!

-· Be prepared beforehand and check that your internet and video conferencing is working.
-This is an interview and scrambling at the last minute to get the picture right can take up valuable time for interview.
+- Be prepared beforehand and check that your internet and video conferencing work.
+This is an interview, and scrambling at the last minute to get the picture right can take up valuable time for the interview.

-· Be prepared the interviewer may want to take video screenshots of you during the interview.
-The hiring manager may want to see you now and it does speed up the process.
+- Be prepared; the interviewer may want to take video screenshots of you during the interview.
+The hiring manager may want to see you now, which speeds up the process.

-· Keep pets (and husbands) quiet in the background.
-I had 2 interviews recently where you could see that the candidate did not even realise that their dog barked the whole way through and at times, I couldn’t hear the candidates’ answers.
+- Keep pets (and husbands) quiet in the background.
+I had two interviews recently where you could see that the candidate did not even realise that their dog barked the whole way through, and at times, I couldn’t hear the candidates’ answers.
 Plus, it came across as unprofessional.

 1. Australian Bureau of Statistics (2021) Job Mobility https://www.abs.gov.au/statistics/labour/employment-and-unemployment/job-mobility/feb-2021 (Accessed 10 November 21)